-Protests erupted across Pakistan and India on Monday over the killing of Iran’s Supreme Leader Ayatollah Ali Khamenei in a coordinated US-Israeli airstrike on Tehran.
+Protests intensified across Pakistan on Tuesday over the killing of Iran’s Supreme Leader Ayatollah Ali Khamenei in a coordinated US-Israeli airstrike on Tehran, with students and rights activists staging a demonstration outside the US Consulate in Lahore even as controversy mounted over the firing on protesters in Karachi that left multiple people dead.

 Pakistani authorities deployed troops and imposed a three-day curfew before dawn in the northern cities of Gilgit and Skardu after violent protests left at least 12 people dead and 80 injured, police in Gilgit-Baltistan said.